Promptpay

 9. The payment platform performs the internal purchase request processing.

-10. The payment platform sends the customer redirection data to Payment Page.
+10. The data for redirecting the customer is sent from the payment platform to Payment Page.

-11. The customer is redirected to the provider website.
+11. The customer is redirected to the provider service.

-13. The payment is processed on the provider side.
+13. The purchase is processed in the provider service.

 14. The customer is redirected to Payment Page.

-15. The provider service sends the result notification to the payment platform.
+15. The provider service sends a notification about the result to the payment platform.

-17. The payment platform sends the result to Payment Page.
+17. The payment platform sends the result information to Payment Page.

-18. A page with the payment result information is displayed to the customer on Payment Page.
+18. The result information is displayed to the customer on Payment Page.

 Request format